paymoapp/api/sections/project_templates.md

 * `/api/projecttemplatestasks/[TASK_ID]`

 If successful, the response will have a `200 OK` status code.

+<a name="apply"></a>
+## Applying a template to an existing project

+By applying a template to a project you can add all the tasks and task lists from the project template to the respective project.
+This will not replace or remove any existing tasks from the project.

+For more info about how to apply a project template to a project, see [Adding tasks from a project template](projects.md#from-template) in the Projects section.

 <a name="object"></a>
 ## The project template object